jgclark/vscode-todo-highlight/README.md

 **Highlight `TODO:`, `FIXME:` and any other annotations you wish within your code in VSCode.**

-**Sometimes you forget to review the TODOs and NOTEs you've added while coding before you publish the code to production.
+Sometimes you forget to review the TODOs and NOTEs you've added while coding before you publish the code to production.
 This extension highlights them, making them harder to forget.
-They're shown in the file, in the output channel, and optionally as decorations in the  'overview ruler' too.**
+They're shown in the file, in the output channel, and optionally as decorations in the 'overview ruler' too.

+They can also be set on a per-language basis.

 > NB: This extension was [started and maintained by **wayou**](https://github.com/wayou/vscode-todo-highlight) until 2018, when it was abandoned.
 > I, ([**jgclark**](https://github.com/jgclark)) then picked it up in mid-2020, using the [significant PR from **vonEdfa** to add regexes](https://github.com/wayou/vscode-todo-highlight/pull/152), and also dealt with some other issues in the original repository.
 See CHANGELOG.md for more details.
 However, I'm not really a JavaScript programmer, so I welcome PRs from others to help improve it further.
 Thanks!